Dr. Salomon Azoulay

 Our impact can be significant.
 Just look at the portfolio and pipeline we have today.
-We have Relugolix, a Myovant product, that has shown to be safe and effective (pending confirmation from FDA) for three disease targets: prostate cancer, uterine fibroids, and endometriosis.
+We have Relugolix, a Myovant product, that has shown to be safe and effective (pending confirmation from the FDA) for three disease targets: prostate cancer, uterine fibroids, and endometriosis.
 This product has significant potential in areas of very strong unmet needs.

-The second, a Urovant product, Vibegron for overactive bladder that is under review by FDA.
+The second, a Urovant product, Vibegron for overactive bladder that is under review by the FDA.
 You can either be the first or the best in class with a new product.
 This product has great potential to be differentiated.

 Spirovant has two gene therapy products for cystic fibrosis.
 With that, we may not just improve the disease trajectory, we could potentially fully treat the disease.
 We are talking about curing patients here.
-Gene therapy is a very exciting area, difficult in many aspects but can be so rewarding.
+Gene therapy is a very exciting area, difficult in many aspects but it can be so rewarding.